 If you work out religiously like I do, there’s a good chance that a series of events pushed you to the proverbial tipping point where you finally said to yourself “Enough already.
 Let’s do this!”

-I reached the tipping point after watching Commando on VHS in the summer of 1986, from the couch in the family room of my childhood home in Waterloo, Ontario, Canada.
-The scenes of Arnold Schwarzenegger walking confidently through the woods with a log on his shoulder and rowing a rubber dinghy inspired me to add some muscle to my bones.
+I reached that tipping point after watching Commando on VHS in the summer of 1986, from the couch in the family room of my childhood home in Waterloo, Ontario, Canada.
+The scenes of Arnold Schwarzenegger walking confidently through the woods with a log on his shoulder and rowing a rubber dinghy inspired me to add some meat to my bones.
 At 16 years of age, 6’2” and about 160 pounds, I was textbook skinny.

 Like most subjects I take on, I began bodybuilding by researching it.
 I read endless books and collected towering stacks of muscle magazines.
 I wrote down every workout and meal.
 I weighed my food, calculated my macros (before “macros” was a thing) and measured the girth of my muscles.
 For better and for worse, this became the center of my universe.